hkskn24/Software-Engineering-Group-Project/README.md

 ## Usage

+- Please enter java -jar GroupProjectCode.jar in the cmd in Software-Engineering-Group-Project\out\artifacts\GroupProjectCode_jar
-- Please run the exe program and then there will display the start page with a login button.
+- Then you can see the start page and please click the start button
 - Then you are in the login page and you can do:

 | button | function |